The Inertial Spin Model of flocking with position-dependent forces: Numerical results

 \section{Numerical results}

 To gain some insight into the behavior of the modified model, we consider the case of a single particle in an external field to study the confinement effects.
 We solve the equations of motion numerically in their second-order form \eqref{eq:second-order}.
-We have employed an integration scheme used in Brownian Dynamics simulations \cite{Rapaport2004}, based on a Velocity Verlet integrator with Lagrange multipliers to enforce fixed speed.
-The procedure is described in detail in ref.~\cite{cavagna_spatio-temporal_2016}.
+We have employed an integration scheme used for the ISM in ref.~\cite{cavagna_spatio-temporal_2016}, which has been used in Brownian Dynamics simulations \cite{Rapaport2004} and based on a Velocity Verlet integrator with Lagrange multipliers to enforce fixed speed (see Appendix A for details).
 We consider the simplest form of the force to achieve confinement, namely a simple harmonic force

 and set $\vG_i=0$.
 All results shown are in 2-$d$.